Experimental studies on the short-term effects of digital media usage

 About the working group

-This working group investigates the short-term effects of modern technology usage on well-being, especially among children and adolescents.
-In our research, we utilize and combine theories formulated within the field of psychology, media studies, and communication studies.
-These perspectives guide our attention towards the role of (inter)individual characteristics, specifics of online communication and interaction processes, and recognition of the importance of affordances of diverse online environments.
-As a result, we aim to capture the role of both socio-psychological characteristics of users and online cues in the effects of incidents mirroring media usage on adolescents’ well-being.
+This working group investigates the short-term effects of contemporary digital media on subjective experiences of these media as well as on well-being of children, adolescents, and adults.
+Our research integrates theories from psychology, media studies, and communication studies.
+These perspectives direct our attention to (inter)individual characteristics, the specifics of online communication and interaction processes, and the importance of affordances across diverse online environments.
+We therefore aim to capture how socio-psychological characteristics of users and online cues shape the effects of media-related experiences.

-The core methodological approach of this group is centered on the usage of experimental designs.
-This comprises more traditional procedures, such as manipulation with selected stimuli representing online environments and specific incidents (e.g., acts of cyberaggression), enriched by the inclusion of recent approaches, especially the usage of eye-tracking technology.
-Moreover, we also plan to use qualitative methods to contextualize our findings.
-The usage and triangulation of more approaches and methods aims to provide rich and complex data.
+Our core methodological approach centers on experimental designs.
+We employ traditional procedures, such as manipulating stimuli that represent online environments and specific incidents (e.g., cyberaggression), and complement them with newer approaches, especially eye-tracking technology and augmented and virtual reality.
+We also use qualitative methods to contextualize our findings.
+This triangulation of approaches is intended to generate rich, complex data.

-Our experiments are based on thoroughly developed designs, emphasizing the strong theoretical rationale and high internal validity increased by cognitive pilots with adolescents.
-Experiments are preceded by power analyses conducted with regard to pre-designed analytical plans and pre-registration.
+Our experiments are based on carefully developed designs with strong theoretical grounding and high internal validity, strengthened through cognitive pilot testing.
+Studies are preceded by power analyses aligned with pre-specified analytical plans and preregistration.

 No description